 Essential baby equipment if you're breastfeeding

 Look for a comfortable and supportive bra that has a bit of give so it can stretch to a larger size as milk comes in.
 It should never constrict your breasts, as this could make it easier for ducts to become blocked.
 Obviously the cups need to open and close easily, leaving plenty of room for your baby to feed.

 Don't buy too early, as your bra size may change - look to get two or three in the last month of pregnancy.
 For help knowing what size bra to get, contact the NCT on 0845 8100 100 for a free personal fitting.

 A breast pump can be a quick and easy way to express milk for your baby.
 Choose between:

 It's sensible to invest in five or more bottles and teats so you've got a ready stock.
 You'll need these whether you're going to feed your baby breast milk that you've expressed, or you're bottle feeding.
-Take a look at our baby bottles guide for more advice on what and where to buy.
+Take a look at our for more advice on what and where to buy.

 This is to ensure your baby equipment for feeding is completely clean and germ-free.
 There is a range of sterilisers out there, including microwave sterilisers and electric steam sterilisers.

 Aptamil, Cow & Gate and SMA are among the bestselling brands of baby formula milk on the market.
 See above for bottles and sterilising equipment.